Become a Group Facilitator

 Commitment of a Facilitator

 Volunteers attending the training must be able to commit to facilitating a children or adult support group for one year.
-Good Grief support groups meet on either Tuesday, Wednesday, or Thursday evenings all year round.
-The commitment is 8 hours a month, from 5:45-9:30pm twice a month.
-We support our facilitators with a one hour Pre-Group, which is a time to reflect on the evening and get support with other facilitators, before meeting with their group on a Night of Support.
+Good Grief support groups meet on either Tuesday, Wednesday, or Thursday evenings from September through June.
+The commitment is from 6:00-9:15 pm biweekly.
+We support our facilitators with a half an hour Pre-Group, which is a time to reflect on the evening and get support with other facilitators, before meeting with their group on a Night of Support.
 After facilitators meet with their group, they will have time to prepare for the night with their co-facilitator, sharing and discussing the planned activity, their role and facilitation.
-Finally, the Night of Support concludes with a one hour Post-Group, which is a time for all the facilitators to convene and reflect on the night.
+Finally, the Night of Support concludes with a half an hour Post-Group , which is a time for all the facilitators to convene and reflect on the night.
 The Post Group is fundamental to the facilitator’s self-care, and it is a time to share how the evening has affected the facilitator.
 The intent is to create a safe space for facilitators to share the effect painful and joyful stories have on them, without the evening having detrimental effects on the facilitator’s personal life.

 How to Get Involved—Facilitator

-Training All interested facilitators must participate in our 36–hour Facilitator Training.
+All interested facilitators must participate in our 36–hour Facilitator Training.
 The Facilitator Training is strictly for those who are interested in volunteering at Good Grief and making the one year commitment.
 To be placed on the registration list, please complete the Registration Form and return it to our Volunteer Recruiter.
 The sooner we receive the registration materials, the more able we will be to reserve your spot in the training.
-Once we receive your materials, we can set-up a time to meet and discuss the role further and happily answer any questions.

 If this role does not meet your talents and abilities, you may still be a part of Good Grief in other capacities.
 Please visit our Ways to Volunteer page for descriptions of various other volunteer opportunities at Good Grief.